The Miz: United States Champion (2009–2010)

 During this time, he gained a new entrance theme "I Came to Play", performed by the band Downstait.
 The Miz soon began a rivalry with MVP that began with a critically well-received verbal exchange between the two.
-The two met in an unadvertised match for the United States Championship at the Royal Rumble on January 31, 2010, with Miz retaining his title, but in the Royal Rumble match itself MVP eliminated both himself and The Miz.
-Also around this time, Miz formed a tag team with Big Show — later dubbed "ShoMiz" — and on the February 8 episode of Raw the two defeated D-Generation X (DX) and The Straight Edge Society to become the Unified WWE Tag Team Champions, making Miz the first wrestler in WWE history to hold three championships at the same time (United States, World Tag Team and WWE Tag Team Champion).
-At Elimination Chamber on February 21, Miz again successfully defended his United States Championship against MVP after interference from Big Show, ending their feud.
+The two met in an unadvertised match for the United States Championship at the Royal Rumble on January 31, 2010, with the Miz retaining his title, but in the Royal Rumble match itself MVP eliminated both himself and the Miz.
+Also around this time, the Miz formed a tag team with Big Show — later dubbed "ShoMiz" — and on the February 8 episode of Raw the two defeated D-Generation X (DX) (Shawn Michaels and Triple H) and The Straight Edge Society (CM Punk and Luke Gallows) to become the Unified Tag Team Champions, making the Miz the first wrestler in WWE history to hold three championships at the same time (United States, World Tag Team and WWE Tag Team Championships).
+At Elimination Chamber on February 21, the Miz again successfully defended his United States Championship against MVP after interference from Big Show, ending their feud.
 At WrestleMania XXVI on March 28, ShoMiz defeated John Morrison and R-Truth to retain the title again.
-However, on the April 26 episode of Raw, ShoMiz lost the championship to The Hart Dynasty (David Hart Smith and Tyson Kidd), and Big Show would attack Miz after the match, bringing an end to the team.
+At Extreme Rules on April 25, ShoMiz took part in a tag team gauntlet match, and made it to the final two teams, but were eliminated by The Hart Dynasty (David Hart Smith and Tyson Kidd).
+The next night on Raw, ShoMiz lost the Unified Tag Team Championship to The Hart Dynasty, resulting in Big Show turning face by attacking the Miz after the match, bringing an end to the team.

-On the May 17 episode of Raw, Miz lost the United States Championship to Bret Hart, despite Chris Jericho, William Regal and Vladimir Kozlov attempting to interfere on The Miz's behalf, ending his reign at 224 days.
-At Over the Limit on May 23, Miz and Jericho challenged The Hart Dynasty for the tag team championship, but lost.
-On the June 14 episode of Raw, The Miz defeated R-Truth, John Morrison and Zack Ryder in a fatal four-way match to win back the United States Championship for the second time.
+On the May 17 episode of Raw, the Miz lost the United States Championship to Bret Hart, despite Chris Jericho, William Regal and Vladimir Kozlov all attempting to interfere on the Miz's behalf, ending his seven-month reign as champion.
+At Over the Limit on May 23, the Miz and Jericho challenged The Hart Dynasty for the Unified WWE Tag Team Championship, but lost.
+On the June 14 episode of Raw, the Miz defeated R-Truth, John Morrison and Zack Ryder in a fatal four-way match to win back the United States Championship for the second time.
 He retained the championship against R-Truth on June 20 at the Fatal 4-Way pay-per-view.